Skip to content

 4. Look At A Number Of Different Multi-family Properties

 Do not be in a hurry to offer.
 Just have a look at what’s available in your area(s) of choice.
 Make notes about their strong points and weak points as you view them.
 A multi- family home in Boston with potential is key- the more “move- in ready” a property is, the higher price you’ll pay.
-You want to look for a property that won’t require major renovations, but that can benefit from small improvements such as new fixtures, a paint job, etc. This is usually referred to as a “value-add” property.
+You might want to look for a property that won’t require major renovations, but that can benefit from small improvements such as new fixtures, a paint job, etc. This is usually referred to as a “value-add” property.

 5. Make an Offer on the Property

-Once your offer has been accepted by the seller, the closing process can start.
+With accurate data at your disposal, you will have every reason to be confident in your offer when you find the right property.
+Once your offer has been accepted by the seller, the closing process can begin.
 It’s important to complete your due diligence on the specific property- here is a multi- family due diligence checklist you can follow.
 Many of the items on the checklist will be required by the lender, but others are simply for your reassurance.

 Conclusion